vicrucann/cherish/manual.md

     * Zoom tool: change focal length with zoom tool, centering the point of view, zooming with mouse or pen, zooming in on portion of the model
     * Bookmark tool: taking the bookmark of the current scene, navigating through the taken bookmarks, opening the saved bookmark
 2. **Walkthrough tools**
+    * Draw the walking trajectory on the map
 3. **Editing tools**
     * Undo and redo
     * Selecting objects (mouse, keyboard, find dialogue)